Clients come to us for Personal Service and Peace of Mind

 Daily Money Management

 It’s not easy keeping track of all the bills that need to be paid and reconciling the checkbook.
 We realize some people may need help managing their daily finances so they can remain living independently.
 Council on Aging’s Daily Money Management program provides a Financial Case Manager who will help the senior make sure all of their financial obligations are met.
 The Financial Case Manager pays bills, writes and mails checks, or deposits client’s checks; keeps track of expenses, income, and financial records; and maintains bank accounts.
+For Council on Aging to act in this capacity, full estate plans must be in place and Council on Aging must have the authority to act on the client's behalf.

-Families, individuals or couples who need a trustworthy successor trustee, look to Council on Aging to act as their trustee when they are no longer able or willing to manage their financial affairs, or those who wish to have a Successor Trustee assume responsibility for asset management.
+Families, individuals or couples who need a trustworthy successor trustee, look to Council on Aging to act as their trustee when they are no longer able or willing to manage their financial affairs or those who wish to have a Successor Trustee assume responsibility for asset management.
 We are available to act as trustees of special needs trusts, revocable and irrevocable trusts, both large and small.

 When a client needs more protection, Council on Aging can apply to the Superior Court to be appointed as conservator of person.
 The Conservator is then responsible for the client’s personal needs such as food, clothing, shelter and medical care.
 We assume the responsibility for all decisions regarding the health and welfare of the Conservatee.
 Council on Aging may also be appointed Conservator of the Estate for individuals who are unable to manage their own finances and are vulnerable to fraud and abuse.
 We assume the responsibility for the protection of our Conservatee’s assets.